ebruchez/ebruchez.github.io/pages/typewriter-collection-varityper.md

 I have accumulated a few Varitypers [^naming] over the years.
 For a nice introduction to the Varityper in general, see [Richard Polt's Varityper page](https://site.xavier.edu/polt/typewriters/varityper.html).

 I have taken a particular interest in these machines, collecting a few, and I am still looking for more, as well as more shuttles/fonts.
+See my [Typewriter bucket list](/pages/typewriter-bucket-list/) for more.

 ## Collection